A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models: Evaluation Methods

 \section{Evaluation Methods}

-After building an NLG model, we need to assess its performance, for which various evaluation methods can be used.
-The performance of a model is reflected by suitable evaluation metrics.
+The performance of a NLG model is reflected by suitable evaluation metrics.
 CTG is slightly different from the general NLG tasks due to the need to fulfilling the controlled elements.
 Therefore, CTG is concerned about not only the quality of the generated text but also the satisfaction with the controlled elements.
 As a consequence, we usually use both general and CTG-specific metrics to evaluate a CTG model.